jmodares/UB-ANC-Agent/README.md

 ./start_emulator.sh
 ```

 This will launch the emulator using QGroundControl as the GUI.
-Note that you can not start the mission until you receive the following messages from the drones (which are accessible by clicking on the [Vehicle Messages](https://docs.qgroundcontrol.com/en/toolbar/toolbar.html) status icon in QGroundControl):
+Note that you cannot start the mission until you receive the following messages from the drones (which are accessible by clicking on the [Vehicle Messages](https://docs.qgroundcontrol.com/en/toolbar/toolbar.html) status icon in QGroundControl):

 ```
 [XXX] Info: EKF2 IMU0 is using GPS